Q: What is the CK Chu Tai Chi Teacher Certification program?

 Q: How do the certificates relate to each other?

 A: The purpose of the program is to provide a more rigorous training program for the student pursuing tai chi in a modern format modeled on the university system.
 Accordingly, students begin with chi kung training and advance through nei kung and the tai chi form to fighting.
 Each teaching certificate is designed to reflect that progression.
 Thus, the first certificate is like a bachelor’s degree, the second a masters and so on to post-graduate study.
 For example, even if you want to just get the certificate of Tai Chi for Health Teacher Certificate, for example, you will need to complete all the requirements of the first two certificates.

 Q: What can be done with a teaching certificate from CK Chu Tai Chi?

 A: Certification from CK Chu Tai Chi works like any other degree or license.
 It says to the general public that the person bearing the certificate has studied long and hard to receive a school’s recognition of their ability to teach a skill.
 Today, where there are many schools offering certificates after a weekend seminar or, even, after a certain number of hours spent online, the CK Chu Tai Chi certificate says a student has actually done the work necessary to master tai chi.
 With certification, students can offer classes in their area of mastery as follows:

-With certification, you can teach the CK Chu Tai Chi system in any martial arts association, health club, or you may even open your own school.
-You can use these opportuntieis to make money or as an additional income.
-If you are a physcial therapist, doctor, acupuncturist, or any health care professional, you could teach tai chi, chi kung, nei kung, or meditation as an important supplement to your normal services.
+You can use these opportunities to make money or as an additional income.
+If you are a physical therapist, doctor, acupuncturist, or any health care professional, you could teach tai chi, chi kung, nei kung, or meditation as an important supplement to your normal services.
 Teaching tai chi is also a great way of giving back to the community by volunteering in senior centers and nursing homes.